History of the Portuguese Communist Party: 1980s

-From the 13th Congress to the present

-In the legislative election of 1991, the Party won 8.84% of the national vote and 17 MPs, continuing its electoral decline.
-The Party's candidate to the presidential election of the same year, Carlos Carvalhas, finished 3rd, after gathering 12.5% of the votes.

-The fourteenth congress took place in 1992 and Carlos Carvalhas was elected the new General Secretary, replacing Álvaro Cunhal.
-The Congress analyzed the whole new international situation created by the disappearance of the Soviet Union and the defeat of Socialism in Eastern Europe.
-The Party also outlined measures intended to put Aníbal Cavaco Silva and the right-wing government on its way out, which occurred shortly thereafter.
-In 1995 the right-wing Social Democratic Party was replaced in the government by the Socialist Party after the October legislative election, in which the Party received 8.61% of the votes.
-Meanwhile, in the European election of 1994, the Party elected 3 MEPs, gathering 11.2% of the voting.
+Modern era (1991–present)

+1990s

 In December 1996, the fifteenth congress was held, this time in Porto, with more than 1,600 delegates participating.
 The congress criticized the right-wing policies of the Socialist government of António Guterres and also debated the future of the Party following the debacle of the Socialist Bloc.
 During the first government of Guterres, the first referendum to the abortion law was held in Portugal.
 Despite a massive campaign from the Party and the remaining leftwing forces, the liberalization of abortion was rejected by the voters.

 In the subsequent local elections, the Party continued to decline, but in the legislative election of 1999 the Party increased its voting percentage for the first time in many years.
 The sixteenth congress was held in December 2000 and Carlos Carvalhas was re-elected General Secretary.
 In the legislative election of 2002, held after the resignation of the socialist Prime-Minister António Guterres, the Party achieved its lowest voting result ever, with only 7.0% of the votes.
 The right-wing returned to power with a coalition between the Social Democratic Party and the People's Party.
-The new government introduced several changes in the labour laws that triggered the first general strike in many years, in November 2002.
+The new government introduced several changes in the labour laws that triggered the first general strike in many years, in December 2002.
 With the strong support of the Party and of the CGTP, hundreds of thousands of workers participated in the strike.

-In the following European election of 2004, the CDU managed to keep its two MEPs, after claiming 9.1% of the vote.
-The two members of the European Parliament, Ilda Figueiredo and Pedro Guerreiro sit in the European United Left - Nordic Green Left group.